All Episodes

 And we're doing a pretty good job of defeating him.

-And these 60s rejects, banging their pots and pans outside the U.S. Capitol tonight, hoping to drown out President Bush's State of the Union speech.
+And these 60s rejects banging their pots and pans outside the U.S. Capitol tonight, hoping to drown out President Bush's State of the Union speech.

 Why don't you guys go for the whole nine yards?

-You want to put on a show, put on a show.
+You want to put on a show?

 Let me give you a few little hints as to the kind of guy Jack Bauer is.